-- ii.
+- a.
+Fire Standards. - i.
+Fire Department access must, at a minimum, meet the City of Boulder Design and Construction Standard for emergency access concerning road widths, turn-arounds, and turning radius. - ii.
 Fire hydrants will be spaced and installed in accordance with the applicable City of Boulder Design and Construction Standard. - iii.
 All development will comply with State of Colorado primary and secondary emergency access requirements.
 Emergency access routes will not exceed eight percent grade.
 The University will develop an emergency access plan when it begins the development of a site plan for the Property.
 Owners other than the University will comply with City of Boulder emergency access requirements. - b.
 Floodplains.
-Any University Buildings, structures, or infrastructure constructed on the Remaining Land Interest will be built in accordance with the following flood plain safety standards. - i.
-The University will apply for, and the City will issue, flood plain development permits for regulated activities performed in the 100-year floodplain or conveyance zone. - ii.
+Any University Buildings, Structures, or infrastructure constructed on the Remaining Land Interest will be built in accordance with the following flood plain safety standards. - i.
+The University will apply for, and the City will issue, flood plain development permits for regulated activities performed in the 100-year floodplain or conveyance zone.

+- ii.
 No portion of Enclosed Structures that include Habitable Space, including offices and residential uses, will be constructed in the 500-year floodplain. - iii.
-Enclosed restrooms, locker rooms or other accessory uses serving visitors to the recreation fields/area are permitted in the 500-year floodplain. - c.
+Enclosed restrooms, locker rooms or other Accessory Uses serving visitors to the recreation fields/area are permitted in the 500-year floodplain. - c.
 Lighting, Outdoor.
-The University agrees to comply with the City of Boulder 2021 Outdoor Lighting Standards attached hereto as Exhibit E and incorporated herein by this reference. - i.
-Prior to the installation of outdoor lighting on the Property, the University will submit lighting plans, as required by the City's Outdoor Lighting Standards.
-The City will administratively review the lighting plans and provide the University a certification of compliance or notice of any deficiencies within 30 days following the University's submission.
-The University will correct any deficiencies prior to installation. - d.
+The University agrees to comply with the City of Boulder 2021 Outdoor Lighting Standards attached hereto as Exhibit E and incorporated herein by this reference, irrespective of any exemption for state institution sovereignty, right or privilege that may be contained in Exhibit E. - Prior to the installation of outdoor lighting on the Property, the University will submit lighting plans, as required by the City's Outdoor Lighting Standards.
+The City will review the lighting plans and provide the University a certification of compliance or notice of any deficiencies within 30 days following the University's submission.
+The University will correct any deficiencies prior to installation.
+The University will consider the impact of potential lighting on wildlife in the adjacent Open Space and Open Space Zone as it develops the master plan for the Remaining Land Interest and will look for opportunities to minimize or mitigate impacts from development. - d.
 Noise Standards.
-The University agrees to comply with the 2021 City noise standards attached hereto as Exhibit G and incorporated herein by this reference. - e.
+The University agrees to comply with the 2021 City Noise Standards attached hereto as Exhibit G, and incorporated herein by this reference irrespective of any exemption for state sovereignty, right or privilege that may be contained within Exhibit G. The University will consider the potential impacts of noise on wildlife in the adjacent Open Space and Open Space Zone as it develops the master plan for the Remaining Land Interest and will look for opportunities to minimize or mitigate impacts from development. - e.
 Steep Slopes.
-No development except for roads, driveways, soil disturbance, MUPS, renewable energy structures, and necessary utilities infrastructure will be located on slopes of 15 percent or greater. - f.
+No development except for roads, driveways, soil disturbance, MUPS, renewable energy Structures, and necessary utility infrastructure will be located on slopes of 15 percent or greater. - f.
 Grades and Building Design.
 Where applicable, Buildings will be designed to conform to the natural contours of the land.
 The site plan will minimize erosion, slope instability, landslide, mudflow or subsidence, and minimize the potential threat to property caused by geological hazards.
-The University or Owner will consult a professional registered engineer to eliminate or control any problems of instability or inadequate drainage
+The University or Owner will consult a professional registered engineer to eliminate or control any problems of instability or inadequate drainage prior to grading or the construction of any Buildings in areas with geological hazards. - g.
+Wetlands.
+Prior to any activity occurring on the Property that is regulated under Section 9-3-9, "Stream, Wetlands, and Water Body Protection,"